veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The service supports multiple tenants, each representing a different workplace or department.

-To grant users access to the application and set their roles, use Veracity Access Hub.
-The tenant administrators or the application administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups or added automatically.
+To grant users access to the service and set their roles, use Veracity Access Hub.
+The tenant administrators or the service administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups or added automatically.
 See the [Veracity Access Hub documentation](https://developer.veracity.com/docs/section/customerservices/accesshub) for more details.

-Also, you can use the following endpoints to manage tenants and their associated applications.
+You can use the following endpoints to manage tenants and their associated services.

 ##### Upon establishing a user session

-To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method.
+To check if the user has access to the service through one or more tenants, call the following endpoint using the GET method.
 * `/me/applications/{applicationId}/tenants`

-The user will see different pages when accessing the application depending on the response.
+The user will see different pages when accessing the service depending on the response.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
-* If the response contains one tenant, the user will be redirected to the application using this tenant.
+* If the response contains one tenant, the user will be redirected to the service using this tenant.
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.

 Note that the tenant ID can be passed in a cookie, URL query parameter or header value.

 ##### To determine the user’s role in the service instance

-You can determine the role of the user by getting the user license object.
+You can determine the user's role by getting the user license object.
 To do it, call the following endpoint using the GET method.
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

-All tenant objects contain extension properties that applications can use to store application specific information.
+All tenant objects contain extension properties that servicea can use to store service-specific information.
 In this case, look for these two
 properties:
 * `demo_caseTypeHandler` - It contains a space-separated list of case type names of which the user is a handler.
 * `demo_caseRegionHandler` - It contains the region identifier for which the user is handling cases.